zephyrproject-rtos/zephyr/samples/boards/nrf52/mesh/onoff_level_app/README.rst

 After provisioning, the button clients must be configured to publish and the LED servers to subscribe.

-If a LED server is provided with a publish address, it will also publish its status on an onoff state change.
+If a LED1 server is provided with a publish address, it will also publish its status on an onoff state change.
+Same is valid for LED3 Level server.

 Requirements
 ************